xuxuehua/repo_xuxuehua.com/content/Aws/ecs.md

 The Amazon ECS Container Agent is a component of Amazon Elastic Container Service ([Amazon ECS](http://aws.amazon.com/ecs/)) and is responsible for managing containers on behalf of Amazon ECS.

 [https://github.com/aws/amazon-ecs-agent](https://github.com/aws/amazon-ecs-agent)

+Manages the state of containers on a single Ec2 instance

+How ECS communicates with the docker daemon on the EC2 instance

+Must be on every EC2 instance in your ECS Cluster

+Included with the ECS-OPTIMIZED AMI